1. BEFORE lighting the fire

 Take the black storm lid and the metal lid with the handle off the firebox.
 Put in the firelighter and kindling as far under the chimney as you can reasonably reach.

 Light the fire and feed it slowly with progressively larger sticks/logs to just below the water level.
-This will take about 20 mins.
-Replace the metal lid leaving a gap on the side furthest from the chimney.
-The fire will burn hottest (which is what you want) when the metal lid is open about 2-4 inches.
-This will also keep out the rain!
+Replace the metal lid leaving a 2 – 4 inch gap on the side furthest from the chimney, so the fire burns at its hottest.
+The lid also keeps out any rain!